rka0917/elasticsearch/Group23 Report.md

 - WILDCARD_ROOT_NODES_ALLOWED, means that wildcard is only allowed for the root node.
 If trieMatchingMode isn’t set, it will default to WILDCARD_NODES_ALLOWED.

-##### Description
+##### Contract
-Given a path, if there is a value that is stored on that path, it is retrieved if it complies with the wildcard rule trieMatchingMode.
+Given a path, if there is a value that is stored on that path, it is retrieved.
 Return value is the value corresponding to path or null if nothing was found.
-If params was specified, it should also contain wildcard names and values if there were any in the path.

 #### Functional Requirement #3: PathTrie Iterator

-Function: retrieveAll()
+Function: retrieveAll(String *path*, Supplier<Map<String,String>> *paramSupplier*)

 ##### Input: